Android 10 Software Integration Guide for the LWB family radios

 Overview

-This document explains the steps required to integrate a Laird LWB/LWB5/LWB5+ module into a device running Android 10.
+This document explains the steps required to integrate an LWB/LWB5/LWB5+ module into a device running Android 10.

 Be sure to review the standard Software Integration Guide for the LWB family: sig_LWB_series_radio.pdf